seqscope/NovaScope-exemplary-downstream-analysis/docs/LDA/step3-transform.md

 $neda_dir/steps/step3.1-transform.sh $input_configfile
 ```

-### step 3.2 transform visualization
+### Step 3.2 transform visualization
-For LDA, use the color table from the training model.
-This color table will also be used in Step4.
+For LDA, simply use the color table created at *step 2a.3* to visualize the transformed data.
+This color table will also be used in *Step4*.

 Input & Output
 ```